dockur/macos/readme.md

   - Start the container and connect to [port 8006](http://localhost:8006) using your web browser.

-  - Select `macOs Base System` using your keyboard to begin the installation.
+  - Select `macOS Base System` using your keyboard to begin the installation.

-  - Select `Disk Utility` and then select the largest `Apple Inc. VirtIO Block Media` disk.
+  - Select `Disk Utility` and then select the first `Apple Inc. VirtIO Block Media` disk.

   - Click `Erase` to format the disk, and give it any recognizable name you like.